Julian Trevelyan was an important British artist in the twentieth century.

-Julian Trevelyan was the only child of Robert Calverley Trevelyan and his wife Elizabeth van der Hoeven.
-His grandfather was the liberal politician Sir George Otto Trevelyan and his uncle was the historian George Macaulay Trevelyan.
+The only child of Robert Calverley Trevelyan and his wife Elizabeth van der Hoeven, his grandfather was the liberal politician Sir George Otto Trevelyan and his uncle was the historian George Macaulay Trevelyan.

 Trevelyan was educated at Bedales School and Trinity College, Cambridge, where he read English Literature.
 He moved to Paris to become an artist and enrolled at Atelier Dix-Sept, Stanley William Hayter's engraving school, where he learned about etching.
 He worked alongside artists including Max Ernst, Oskar Kokoschka, Joan Miró and Pablo Picasso.